10 Spook-tacular Ways to Spend Halloween in New Orleans

 2. Take a Ghost Tour

-There are a number of different ghost tours you can take, but our favorite was the French Quarter Ghost Tour.
-The tour takes you through the streets of the French Quarter, where you’ll learn about the history and hauntings of some of the most famous locations.
+There are many ghost tours, but our favorite was the French Quarter Ghost Tour.
+This tour takes you through the streets of the French Quarter, where you’ll uncover the history and hauntings of some of its most famous locations, including the resident ghosts at Muriel’s.
+Every night, a dinner table with bread and wine is set up at Muriel’s for their resident ghost.

 Tour Ideas